author bios: n

 Berhanu Nega is professor of economics at Bucknell University.
 The founder and former director of the Ethiopian Economic Policy Research Organization at Addis Ababa University, he was elected mayor of Addis Ababa as a democratic opposition leader and was subsequently arrested on charges of treason.
 He returned to the United States upon his release.

-Aryeh Neier is President Emeritus of the Open Society Foundations of which he was president 1993 to 2012.
-Before that, he was founding executive director of Human Rights Watch and before that executive director of American Civil Liberties Union.
-His most recent book is The International Human Rights Movement: A History (Princeton).
+Aryeh Neier is President Emeritus of the Open Society Foundations, where he served as president between 1993 and 2012.
+Previously he was founding executive director of Human Rights Watch and before that executive director of American Civil Liberties Union.
+His most recent book is The International Human Rights Movement: A History.

 Professor emeritus of economics, Graduate Faculty of the New School, worked on a testable model in economic dynamics.